bilelomrani1/s5p-tools/README.md

   - NOW-<n>DAY(S)
   - NOW-<n>MONTH(S)

+The first timestamp is included and the second is excluded.

 #### Area of interest

-The option `--aoi` allows to specify a custom geographical area with a `geojson` file.
+The `--aoi` option allows to specify a custom geographical area with a `geojson` file.

 ```bash
 python s5p-request.py <product-type> --aoi <geojson-file-url>